boateng0303/secure-bankapp-devsecops/README.md

-# Secure Banking App
+# Reuel Banking App

-Secure Banking App gives you a simple, fast, protected banking experience.
+Reuel Banking App gives you a simple, fast, protected banking experience.
 You run it with an Angular frontend and a Spring Boot backend.
 The system helps you test modern DevSecOps skills through a realistic workflow.

 ## Features
 - User registration and login with JWT authentication.